Healthy Eating at Willow Cottage

 At Willow Cottage and as part of our early years provision for your child we prioritise the delivery of high quality healthy food and the encouragement of low sugar eating habits.
 We understand from research* that nutritious food ‘right from the start’ not only influences a child’s educational attainment, but their future eating habits, life style and even their and longevity.

-Since June the children from all departments have been enjoying our Summer Menu.
+Through June, July and August the children from all departments enjoy our Summer Menu.
 This has been very successful with its lighter menu replacing the heart-warming soups, pasta bakes, and hot fruity (though still low sugar!) puddings with more salad and lower sugar options.
 Within this menu they have also been gaining some new food handling skills such as preparing and filling their own home-made bread rolls for tea, popping fresh garden peas, and enjoying the new flavour of the home-grown gooseberries and fresh Edamame beans (immature soya beans) as part of their side salads.
 They have also enjoyed the trialling of some new recipes such as tuna fish cakes, salmon and broccoli pasta and chicken pie.

 Thank you to those parents and staff who have also sent in their recipe suggestions for our new menu prepared and designed in conjunction with the Government’s new guidance for menu and dietary advice (published Nov.
 2017).
 These recipes, menus and guidelines were jointly developed by the Department for Education, Department of Health and Public Health England, drawing on advice from a panel of early years and nutrition experts.
 Some of these will now appear in our Four Week Rolling Menu commencing at the beginning of October.